romamik/blog.romamik.com/src/content/blog/2025-09-04-typed-eval-rs.md

 ### Using dynamic functions

 Let's first adapt our existing code to using the new types.
-It will still only support `float64` but potentially we would be able to add more:
+It will still only support `float` type but potentially we would be able to add more:

 ```rs
 pub fn compile_expr<Ctx: ExprContext>(